ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 ![Multicolor LED](images/modules/multicolor_led.jpg)

-This used daisylink but to chain some super expensive LED!
-We will not support this, use some of the many addressable LED options.
+This module used DaisyLink bus to chain some expensive LED!
+We will not support the DaisyLink bus.

  # Music
 ![Music](images/modules/music.jpg)

 The Music Module uses the popular VS1053 decoder chip that decodes MP3, WMA, OGG, MIDI and WAV files.